DivinePixel888/HR-Analytics-Dashboard-Project/README.md

 ## Business Problem

 Employee retention and workforce management remain significant challenges for many organizations.
-High attrition rates can lead to increased recruitment costs, loss of institutional knowledge, and reduced productivity.
+High attrition rates can lead to increased recruitment costs, loss of institutional knowledge, reduced productivity, and lower employee morale.

 This project seeks to answer key HR questions such as:

-* What is the overall employee attrition rate?
+- What is the overall employee attrition rate?
-* Which departments experience the highest employee turnover?
+- Which departments experience the highest employee turnover?
-* Are there demographic patterns associated with attrition?
+- Are there demographic patterns associated with attrition?
-* How does employee satisfaction relate to retention?
+- How does employee satisfaction relate to retention?
-* Which workforce segments require the most attention from HR management?
+- Which workforce segments require the most attention from HR management?

 The insights generated can assist HR teams in developing targeted retention and workforce planning strategies.